Martchus/syncthingtray/README.md

 After changing these settings, restart Syncthing Tray.
 It is not sufficient to close the last Windows; the process needs to be restarted.

+It is also possible to enable Windows' "High contrast" setting which seems to bring back the traditional theming/coloring but unfortunately doesn't look very nice overall.

 ### List of bugs
 * Wayland limitations
     * The tray menu can not be positioned correctly under Wayland because the protocol does not allow setting window positions from